clinton-mwachia/react-games/README.md

   <img src="src/assets/react.svg" alt="React Icon" width="200" height="200">
 </p>

-# Games
+# Games Hub

-Games built with React and Chakraui
+A collection of web games built with React and Chakraui.

-# Games
+## Table of Contents

-1. Game 1
+1. Color Matching Game

+    - You are provided with the name of a color, when you guess the color right, you get 1 else 0.

 2. Game 2

+    - game 2 description